Back to Journal

 Treating requirements as purely mechanical

-Italian immigration procedures are governed by formal requirements, but applications are reviewed by people who need to understand a real situation from a limited set of documents.
+Italian immigration procedures are governed by formal requirements, yes.
+But applications are still reviewed by people trying to understand a real situation from a limited set of documents.

-When paperwork technically meets requirements but does not clearly explain the underlying professional reality, additional questions often arise.
-This can slow the process or require further clarification.
+When paperwork technically meets requirements but does not clearly explain the professional reality behind it, questions tend to follow.

-This is especially common with freelance, consulting, or hybrid work arrangements where the structure of work is legitimate but not immediately obvious on paper.
+This is especially common with freelance, consulting, or hybrid work arrangements where the setup is legitimate, but not instantly obvious on paper.

 Submitting documentation without narrative coherence